 On a regular business day, the card payments you accept before that day's cutoff time are sent to Lightspeed Payments and the process of transferring funds from your customer's bank account to yours begins.

-Transferring funds generally takes about 2 business days, so if a transaction happens on Tuesday, you can expect to see that money in your account on Thursday.
-Transferring funds does not occur on weekends, so Friday transactions will be deposited into your account on Tuesday.
-Funds from Saturday, Sunday and Monday will all be deposited on Wednesday as a single deposit.
+Transferring funds generally takes about 1 business day, so if a transaction happens on Tuesday, you can expect to see that money in your account on Wednesday.
+Transferring funds does not occur on weekends, so funds from Friday, Saturday, and Sunday will all be deposited on Monday as a single deposit.
 Statutory holidays may delay processing.

 You can view the current status of any given settlement on the Settlements report.
 Each settlement will show one of the following statuses: